Northeastern-Electric-Racing/LearningSessions/linux-cli-vscode/README.md

 #### Flag 2

-navigate to the apt directory, which is under the lib directory in the root directory using the skills you have learned.
+navigate to the witch_hunt directory, which is under the fun directory in the root directory using the skills you have learned.
 There you should find a txt file with your next flag, add this flag back to your flags.txt file.

 #### Flag 3